GianpaoloBranca/SoftwareEng2/scratches/AD/DD.md

 ##Definitions, Acronyms, Abbreviations

 ##Reference documents

 * RASD
 * Specification document

-#Architectural Design
+# Architectural Design

-##Overview
+## Overview

 We are going to build our system following these guidelines:

-1. Our application will be implemented using a 3 tiers architecture as it is the most suitable and maintainable one for our system.
+1. Our application will be implemented using a multi-tier architecture as it is the most suitable(this point will be clear in the next steps) and maintainable one for our system.

 2. For the mobile application the client side will be light-weighted, with only the presentation layer as there's no need to perform any kind of data manipulation on the user's mobile phone.

+3. The car will be equipped with a general purpose system (with a stable Linux distribution as OS) with an our application running.

-3. The car will be equipped with an embedded system able to retrieve informations from the car sensors (such as the battery level or the presence of mechanical problems)through OBD.
-The application running on the car system needs to contain not only presentation features, but also logic to elaborate the data coming from the sensors and manage the execution of a ride without a continuos interaction with the server.
+  - Our application will be able to retrieve informations from the car sensors (such as the battery level or the presence of mechanical problems)through OBD.
+  - The application needs to contain not only presentation features, but also logic to elaborate the data coming from the sensors and manage the execution of a ride without a continuos interaction with the server.

-4. The operators will access the system through a web application through a browser in the boundaries of the company network.
+4. The operators will access the system through a web application.

 5. Integration with the legacy server will happen trough its APIs for the purpose of providing maintenance to the cars and clients care.
-6. The application server implements the logic of the system.
-7. The data base contain the data for the system and it is independent from the legacy system for flexibility.

 ## Component view